cosimameyer/cosimameyer.com/content/post/2022-01-27-new-features-in-overviewr/index.en.md

 ---

+## Multiple time arguments

-1. `overview_tab` allows you to use multiple time arguments.
+`overview_tab` allows you to use multiple time arguments.
 Here are some examples how to use the function:

 Time can be a character vector containing **one** time variable (it can come in a `YYYY` or `YYYY-MM-DD` format and can either come as an integer or in the `POSIXt` format)